mustfakara/mustfakara/README.md

-## **Hi there, I'm Mustafa and here it's my awful repository :)
+## **Hi there, I'm Mustafa Kara.

-😼Currently learning on Java, Python and C Programming;
+😼Currently learning on, Python and Javascript,

-👁️‍🗨️Interested in Network and Cyber Security Analyst,
+👁️‍🗨️Interested in Software Engineering, Destkop Applications, Web Design, Backend Frontend practices and more.

 💭Looking for internship to get more skills,